Sally Sharif

 About keyboard_arrow_down

-Sally Sharif (PhD City University of New York, 2021) focuses on state-society relations during and after war, explaining why civil wars begin or recur.
+Sally Sharif (PhD City University of New York, 2021) investigates state-society relations during and after war, explaining why civil wars begin or recur.
 She is especially interested in peacebuilding; post-conflict state consolidation; and disarmament, demobilization, and reintegration (DDR) programs.
 Prior to joining the Department, Sally was a Postdoctoral Research Associate at the University of Notre Dame.

 Teaching keyboard_arrow_down